 This is not blocking until resolved, since it's been shipping this way for over two years.

-#3 Updated by Sean Fagan over 1 year ago
+#3 Updated by Sean Fagan about 4 years ago

 There are two relatively easy things to check.

 - Make sure the version of freenas-pkgtools is up to date, since one of the things it does is put the target BE into async mode while doing the update/install.

 - If that's not enough of an improvement, perhaps use pigz -- it made a significant difference in the package creation process.
 But then again, the build servers have lots of CPU cores.

 #4 Updated by William Grzybowski about 4 years ago